hazelcast/hazelcast/hazelcast-documentation/src/Map-Locks.md

 #### Optimistic Locking

+In Hazelcast, you can apply the optimistic locking strategy with the map `replace` method.
+This method compares values in object or data forms depending on the in-memory format configuration.
+If the values are equal, it replaces the old value with the new one.
+If you want to use your defined `equals` method, `in-memory-format` should be `OBJECT`.
+Otherwise, Hazelcast serializes objects to `BINARY` forms and compares them.

-The Hazelcast way of optimistic locking is to use the `map.replace` method.
-See the below sample code.
+See the below example code.

 ```java
 public class OptimisticMember {